 6. Don't let your child skip breakfast.
 The biggest predictor of overeating is undereating.
 And kids who miss their morning meal are likely to overcompensate later on.

 Exercise: The other half of the equation

 Burning calories by being active is also a key way to help your child get to—and stay at—a healthy weight.
-So:
+With that in mind:

-Help your child find an activity that engages them.
+Help your child find an activity that's engaging.
 That might be a team sport, a dance class or something less structured, such as regular trips to a playground.
 What matters is your child's interest.